cfc14/site/_pages/about.md

   - /about.html
 ---
 #### Shankruth Balasubramaniyam-Robotics researcher
-I am Shankruth, a robotics enthusiast and researcher, currently pursuing my passion for creating innovative solutions in robotics.
+I am not Shankruth, a robotics enthusiast and researcher, currently pursuing my passion for creating innovative solutions in robotics.
 My journey is inspired by a vision to solve real-world challenges through intelligent systems, particularly in dynamic environments like maritime settings and multi-agent robotics.

 ### Highlights of My Work
 - **Autonomous Maritime Systems:** Developed multi-agent ASV systems for harbor protection, using deep reinforcement learning to enhance pursuit-evasion strategies.